Statewide Historic Preservation Plan

 Archaeological White Papers

-To view the Archaeological White Papers (documents developed by the State Historical Resources Commission Archaeological Resources Subcommittee with public consultation) which will be made a part of the next State Plan, visit the White Papers page.
+To view the Archaeological White Papers (documents developed by the State Historical Resources Commission Archaeological Resources Subcommittee with public consultation) which are a part of the current State Plan, visit the White Papers page.